Charter renewed for Colorado school where shooting happened

 HIGHLANDS RANCH, Colo.
-(AP) - A Colorado school board has agreed to a conditional five-year charter renewal for the school where a recent shooting killed one student and wounded eight others.
+(AP) - A Colorado school that was the site of a fatal shooting received a conditional five-year renewal of its charter on Saturday that requires it to meet certain reporting, staffing and safety requirements, such as the hiring of additional security personnel.

-The contract approved Saturday by the Douglas County Board of Education and STEM School Highlands Ranch officials comes hours before the school’s charter was set to expire on Saturday.
+The contract approved by the Douglas County Board of Education and STEM School Highlands Ranch officials came hours before the charter was set to expire on Saturday and after renewed negotiations that had been put on hold by the May 7 school shooting that killed one student and wounded eight others.

+“My consideration is how to make sure that the STEM students (are) safe,” board member Kevin Leung said shortly before the unanimous vote.

+Charter schools are publicly funded but privately managed and designed to be free from heavy day-to-day oversight.
+Supporters say it allows charters to innovate and find new solutions to educate those who struggle in traditional public school systems.

-The board already was scrutinizing the performance of the science- and math-focused school over concerns such as financial transparency and special education.
-The May 7 shooting led to new questions about security and operations.
+The board already was scrutinizing the performance of the science- and math-focused school over concerns such as financial transparency and special education, and the May shooting led to new questions about security and operations.
+Its members had proposed a three-year renewal, but STEM school officials were pushing for a five-year deal.

-The contract agreed upon calls for a five-year charter if all conditions are met.
-If the school doesn’t meet those conditions, the term is shortened to three years.

-The conditions include a requirement that the school contract with local law-enforcement authorities for security.
+The contract approved Saturday calls for a five-year charter renewal, but that can be shortened to three years by the board if the school fails to meet certain conditions.
+Those include teacher and mental health employee numbers that meet district staff-to-student ratios, transparency requirements for meetings and financial policies, along with up-to-date training of administration and mental health professionals.

+Safety measures include staff training in threat and safety assessments and a requirement for the school to review safety assessment data each semester.

 Copyright © 2019 The Washington Times, LLC.